-We're now close to two weeks beyond the end of the Fed's QE, so let's take a quick look at what's been happening for US Treasuries.
+We're now six weeks beyond the end of the Fed's latest round of Quantitative Easing.
+With QE in the past and the Federal Open Market Commitee taking center stage on Wednesday, let's take a quick look at what's been happening for US Treasuries.
 The yields on the 10-, 20- and 30 year Treasuries have generally trended downward since the end of 2013.
+In fact, the 10-year note yield is at its lowest since early June 2013, and the 30-year bond is at its lowest yield since mid-November 2012.

-The latest Freddie Mac Weekly Primary Mortgage Market Survey today puts the 30-year fixed at 4.01%, well off its 4.53% 2014 peak during the first week of January but off its interim low of 3.92% last month.
+The latest Freddie Mac Weekly Primary Mortgage Market Survey today puts the 30-year fixed at 3.93%, well off its 4.53% 2014 peak during the first week of January.

 Here is a snapshot of the 10-year yield and 30-year fixed-rate mortgage since 2008.